MLBazaar/mit-d3m-ta2/README.md

 * `-a, --all`: Process all the datasets found in the input folder.
 * `-v, --verbose`: Set logs to INFO level.
 Use it twice to increase verbosity to DEBUG.
 * `-r CSV_PATH`: Store the results in the indicated CSV file instead of printing them on stdout.
+* `-s STATIC_PATH`: Path to a directory with static files required by primitives.

 For a full description of the options, execute `ta2 test --help`.